lrmantovani10/Outfit-Forecast-Frontend/README.md

  * sendSurveyResponses was incorporated into classifyNew(), so it is no longer a separate function
  * The output of getWeather changed.
 It no longer outpouts a JSON object, but an array.
 Additionally, this function relies on an API key that Lucas made for his account and is not displayed here for security reasons.
  * "dailyRecommender" no longer passes the user's wardrobe as an argument.
 Tyhe wardrobe info will be stored in the backend.
+ * The image upload / selection tests are no longer useful because we are using a React Native library for such tasks, so the process is no longer hard-coded here
+ * Because we will develop the fullsurvey on the second iteration, we won't be able to test it here
  * Furthermore, we changed how we are importing certain classes / functions because of React Native's syntax.

 Implementation Description: